UK Centre for Astrobiology

 Fiona is a PhD student in Louise Horfall group, collaborating with us to elucidate the bioleaching mechanisms of one of the microorganisms used in the BioRock experiment.

-Margherita Gagnoni is a visiting Master student from the University of Bologna (Italy).
-During her research period here in Edinburgh, she will focus on the microbiological and geological characterisation of plasticrusts.
+Margherita Gagnoni was a visiting Master student from the University of Bologna (Italy).
+During her research period here in Edinburgh, she focused on the microbiological and geological characterisation of plastic pollution on Scottish coasts (plasticrusts).

 Luca Tonietti was a visiting PhD student from the University of Naples Parthenope (Italy).
-During his visiting period in Edinburgh, Luca studyied microbial biomining on a variety of different rocky substrates.
+During his visiting period in Edinburgh, Luca studied microbial biomining on a variety of different rocky substrates.

 Anisha Matheen was a MSc student in Biotechnology, whose dissertation focused on the characterization of some fungi isolated from various environments inside the International Space Station, and their potential biotechnological relevance.